jnunemaker/cassanity/README.md

 Layer of goodness on top of cassandra-cql so you do not have to write CQL strings all over the place.

-Current status: Incomplete and changing fast. **Do not use this yet**, but feel free to follow along.

 ## Installation

 Add this line to your application's Gemfile: